 Canche is Guatemalan slang for blonde.
 It is used to refer to American girls or women who possess a certain look.
 It is also an endearing label and when used with Gringa, Canche Gringa means, White American Blonde Girl/Woman.
 Canchita gringita is even more enduring.

-Foreword:
+Foreword

 Everyone has an interesting story.
-When you see or meet other people, consider what they might know, feel, or how they may suffer.
+When you see or meet other people consider what they might know, feel, or how they may suffer.

 Ask them about their story.

 Remember a time when you suffered, and you couldn’t give to others like you may be able to now.
-Perhaps someone isn’t giving to you, because they simply can’t; they can’t see out of their current pain or situation.
+Perhaps someone isn’t giving to you simply because they can’t; they can’t see out of their current pain or situation.

 Or, they haven’t grown enough or aren’t wise enough to see past their current situation.

-Consider there may be a child inside who was wronged or hurt or perhaps taught to live life in the wrong way or was led in the wrong direction by someone knowing or not.
-Everyone has the capacity to be kind and learn.
+Consider that there may be a child inside who was wronged, hurt or has, perhaps, been taught to live life in the wrong way.
+They may have been led in the wrong direction by someone.

+Yet, everyone has the capacity to be kind and learn.
 Perhaps instead of force in our dealings with the world, we use kindness and generosity.
 Instead of locking everyone out, we carefully work with them.

 It may be messier; it may be scarier, but the results will be better in the long run.
 We’re all in this life together.
 Try never to assume anything about anyone; you will be proven wrong often.

 Stay safe, keep your family safe; always stay safe – not just physically, but emotionally.
 Figure out what safe is, which is unique to you…go there.

-One –
+One

 Ivy moves her thumb and forefinger together toward the phone screen and hears a low scream as she touches it.
 The smooth surface reminds her of a frozen lake with ice so glossy you can glide over it with stocking feet.
 As she separates her fingers while maintaining contact, the low, wide kaboom and screech sound off in her ears.
 The flower opens into view and the colors and details are so vivid and explosive they ripple within her.
 Her eyes brighten as the flower reflects in them.
 The final, low crackling trails off as she looks at it in awe.

 A firework.

-She studies it carefully.
+She studies it.
 It is dark purple but has a white inner ring.
 There’s a hazy glow where the purple and white divide.
-The yellow center on which little tentacles peep have dots of nectar that hang in the air just above them.
+The yellow center, on which little tentacles peep, have dots of nectar that hang in the air just above them.
 The petals have a velvet surface and there are imperfections including one part of the edge that is brown and wilted, but it is healthy and thriving mostly.
 She snaps a picture of it and pulls it up for review.

 Taken out of a natural view and as a still photo, it is muted, dull, and grainy.
 She sighs and looks away.
-She stands up and steps back, presses the button on the side of her phone to close the screen, click-click, pushes it into the back pocket of her faded, torn jeans, and observes the flower bed.
+She stands up and steps back, presses the button on the side of her phone to close the screen, pushes it into the back pocket of her faded, torn jeans, and observes the flower bed.

-The occasional bee or butterfly flits about touching down on a flower here and a flower there.
+The occasional bee, or butterfly, flits about touching down on a flower here and a flower there.
 There are many colors and sizes, and they sway in the wind.
 The wind lulls her into a sway in rhythm and brushes her skin.
 Her waist length blonde hair floats away from her body toward the field.